KevinFiorentino/hotwallet-signing-solana/README.md

 ## Hotwallet Signing Solana

-Signing message in the backend to authenticate a Solana wallet, without Phantom.
+Signing message in the backend to authenticate a Solana User (without Phantom).

 #### Usage